temhotaokeaha/minetweaker.github.io/post.md

 All GregTech machines are supported, but recipes can only be added, not removed.
 For all the machines, the duration is measured in ticks (1 second = 20 ticks) and energy consumption in EU per tick.
 None of the GregTech functions are undoable!
 Be aware that GregTech doesn't support ore dictionary values in its machine recipes.

+At least _some_ machines don't support multipliers.
+For example, the following script, although will be mentioned as registered in console and won't give errors, won't actually add the recipe:

+`modSupport.gregtech.alloySmelter.addRecipe(book, sugarcane * 3, leather, 100, 10);`

 <div id="alloy_smelter"><b>Alloy Smelter</b></div>

 `modSupport.gregtech.alloySmelter.addRecipe(output, input1, input2, duration, euPerTick);`